Alert

 This is an important step in the additional entitlement decision process, as it involves all parties sharing information about the injury, the worker’s and employer’s needs, possibilities for modified work and details about the claims process and what to expect along the way.

 Contact the worker, employer and/or treatment provider(s) to obtain any outstanding information required to make an entitlement decision on the additional injury or illness.
-If the diagnosis is unclear, discuss any referrals or assessments needed to confirm the diagnosis and its relationship to the work injury.
+If the diagnosis is unclear, discuss any referrals or assessments needed to confirm the diagnosis and its relationship to the work accident, compensable injury, or treatment for the compensable injury.

 When speaking to the worker ask: